nyiyui/parallel-coloring/README.md

 ## Introduction

-This program attempts to do a k-coloring of an arbitrary graph.
+This program attempts to do a k-coloring of a sparse graph.

+This project report first explains the motivation of a k-coloring on a sparse graph, then describes some background on the graph and the algorithm used to do the k-coloring.
+In the Methods section, the algorithm is described and its correctness is argued.
+Various implementation details are discussed to allow a reader to replicate the project.
+Additionally, the methodology used to obtain the results is described.
+In the Results section, the results of the project are presented and discussed.
+Finally, the Conclusion section summarizes the project and discusses future work.

 ### Motivation